Feeding tube: Gastric drainage tube

 A G-tube may instead be used for gastric drainage as a longer-term solution to the condition where blockage in the proximal small intestine causes bile and acid to accumulate in the stomach, typically leading to periodic vomiting, or if the vagus nerve is damaged.
 Where such conditions are only short term, as in a hospital setting, a nasal tube connected to suction is usually used.
 A blockage lower in the intestinal tract may be addressed with a surgical procedure known as a colostomy, and either type of blockage may be corrected with a bowel resection under appropriate circumstances.
 If such correction is not possible or practical, nutrition may be supplied by parenteral nutrition.

 Gastrojejunal feeding tube

-A gastrojejunostomy or GJ feeding tube is a combination device that includes access to both the stomach and the jejunum, or middle part of the small intestine.
+A gastrojejunal tube (GJ-tube, gastrojejunostomy tube) is a combination device that includes access to both the stomach and the jejunum, or middle part of the small intestine.
 Typical tubes are placed in a G-tube site or stoma, with a narrower long tube continuing through the stomach and into the small intestine.
 The GJ-tube is used widely in individuals with severely impaired gastric motility, high risk of aspiration, or an inability to feed into the stomach.
 It allows the stomach to be continually vented or drained while simultaneously feeding into the small intestine.
-GJ-tubes are typically placed by an interventional radiologist in a hospital setting.
+GJ-tubes are typically placed by an interventional radiologist in a hospital setting (a gastrojejunostomy.
 The primary complication of a GJ-tube is migration of the long portion of the tube out of the intestine and back into the stomach.